-Small defects might be found by chance and never cause a problem.
-Some small atrial septal defects close during infancy or early childhood.
+Small atrial septal defects might be found by chance and never cause a concern.
+Others close during infancy or early childhood.

 Many babies born with atrial septal defects have no signs or symptoms.
 Signs or symptoms can begin in adulthood.

 Atrial septal defect signs and symptoms can include:

 - Swelling of legs, feet or belly (abdomen)

 - Sensation of a rapid, pounding heartbeat (palpitations) or skipped beats

 - Whooshing sound that can be heard through a stethoscope (heart murmur)

 When to see a doctor

 Serious congenital heart defects, including large atrial septal defects, are often diagnosed before or soon after a child is born.